benzea/gnome-network-displays/README.md

 portal is available.
 If it is unavailable, a fallback to X11 based frame grabbing will happen.
 As such, it should work fine in almost all setups.

+To get audio streaming, you need to change the audio output in pulseaudio to use the created "Network-Displays" sink.

 To use it, you will need:
  * openh264 or x264
  * For audio supporting using AAC one of fdkaacenc, faac or avenc_aac